Many things can be done on the server-side

 https: - secure http.

-Mixed content rule - https should include https content not http content.
+https should include https content not http content.
 Browser may enforce this.

 - can include image in page direct, without it being a separate file.